matthewkmayer/matthewkmayer.github.io/blag/content/post/2024-in-review.md

 My personal theme for 2024 was giving back.
 I used my money, my time and my expertise to help groups I'm passionate about.
 In 2025 there will be more.

 I kept up with motorcycling by riding the [Trans-America Trail](https://www.transamtrail.com/): coast to coast across the United States on mostly unpaved roads.
-It took about a month to do, including some setbacks and unplanned aventures but was an amazing trip.
+It took about a month to do, including some setbacks and unplanned adventures but was an amazing trip.

 ## 2025